digitalyoshixi/zettelkasten/content/Programming/Lint.md

   - c
   - programming
 ---
-A lint is a program that picks bits of fluff off other programs.
+A lint is a program that analyzes static defects in other programs.
 It does not generate code, but it applies a very strict check to detect:
-- type mismatchess
+- Type mismatches
-- inconsistent argument usage
+- Inconsistent argument usage
-- unused or uninitialized variables
+- Unused or uninitialized variables
-- potential portability difficulties
+- Potential portability difficulties